eduardodiez/Machineries/README.md

 For cross-sectional data, cross-validation works as follows.

     Select observation i for the test set, and use the remaining observations in the training set.
 Compute the error on the test observation.
-    Repeat the above step for i=1,2,,N where N is the total number of observations.
+    Repeat the above step for i=1,2,â¦,N where N is the total number of observations.
     Compute the forecast accuracy measures based on the errors obtained.